-Understanding the studied connections that conform customers' attitudes is essential for marketers, more in a very complex market like the Israeli football clubs and fans.
-The results of this research will help to shed some light on a field less covered, and hope to help get a better understanding on the chain of reactions that can create a positive strong fan attitude, and consequently will lead to the desire results by the clubs.
+Understanding the studied connections that conform customers' attitudes is essential for marketers, especially in a very complex market like that of Israeli football clubs and fans.
+The results of this research will help shed some light on a field less covered, and hopefully help get a better understanding on the chain of reactions that can create a strong positive fan attitude, and consequently will lead to the results desired by the clubs.

-Scope Specification of the Research
+Research Scope

-The subjective scope of the research is fan attitudes towards their favorite club and team.
-Two main types of attitudes were addressed; affective (feelings and emotions) and cognitive (belief and knowledge).
-The third type on behavioral (how a person behaves) was less covered, when examining fans habits and spending's it was approached more as an intention rather than the act itself.
-This approach taken by the author is based on the idea that attitude in most cases cannot predict behavior, that being said, there are studies showing that a strong and favorable attitude should predict behavior better than a weak or negative attitude (Park, Macinnis and Priester, 2006).
-The idea of this research was to get a better understanding of Israeli football fan attitude, not necessarily how he behaved.
-The behavior was approached only as one of the three constructs of the attitude.
+The subjective scope of the research is fans’ attitudes towards their favourite club and team.
+Two main types of attitudes were addressed: affective (feelings and emotions) and cognitive (beliefs and knowledge).
+The third type, behavioural attitudes (how a person behaves), was less emphasised; in examining fans’ spending habits, the focus was on intention rather than the behaviour itself.
+This approach is based on the idea that while attitude in most cases cannot predict behaviour, there are studies showing that a strong favourable attitude is expected to predict behaviour better than a weak or negative attitude (Park, Macinnis and Priester, 2006).
+The aim of this study was to reach a better understanding of Israeli football fans’ attitudes, not necessarily of their behaviour; the latter was approached only as one of three attitudinal constructs.

-The sources used for writing this dissertation were literature from the field, including articles, books and researches with relevant data.
-From these sources the author gathered background about consumer behavior, the studies of attitudes in general and attitude constructs in particular, also previous literature on the other factors used in this research like attendance to sport events, sports fans habits, loyalty of customers and fans and violence in sport.
+The literature cited in this study pertains to consumer behaviour, the study of attitudes in general and attitude constructs in particular, and approaches to the other factors used in this study, like attendance to sport events, sports fans’ habits, customer and fan loyalty, and violence in sports.
 All this in addition to reviewing previous research in the field for the purpose of designing and executing of the study itself.

-The objective scope consists of Israeli football fans of one of the top five Israeli teams that participate in the top league (Ligat Ha-Al), Maccabi Tel-Aviv FC, Maccabi Haifa FC, Beitar Jerusalem FC, Hapoel Tel-Aviv FC and Ironi Kiryat Shmona FC.
-These 5 teams were chosen as they are the winners of at least one league championship on the last ten years.
-1264 participants filled questionnaires and their answers were the base for the research that conform this dissertation.
-The time frame in which the research was conducted was season 2015-2016.
-The data was collected using questionnaires that were filled by fans via the internet.
+The objective scope comprises Israeli football fans of one of the top five Israeli teams that participate in the top league (Ligat Ha-Al), Maccabi Tel-Aviv FC, Maccabi Haifa FC, Beitar Jerusalem FC, Hapoel Tel-Aviv FC and Ironi Kiryat Shmona FC.
+These 5 teams were chosen on the basis of having won at least one league championship in the last ten years.
+1264 study participants filled out questionnaires and their answers were the basis for the research carried out for this dissertation.
+The time frame in which the research was conducted was the 2015/2016 season.
+The data were collected using questionnaires filled in by fans over the internet.

 The research was conducted in Israel.
-One of the most important reasons for conducting the research in Israel was that little research on the subject was done in the country.
-Because of the expansion of the globalization and the transition of football club ownership to be owned by rich businessmen and entities, lots of teams have changed from representation of the communities to global economic forces (Coakley 1998; Giulianotti & Robertson 2004).
-This transition makes it more interesting to perform the research in Israel, where all clubs in their origin were one of the ways to unite and represent the different communities in the country and now the majority of clubs are privately owned.
+One of the most important reasons for conducting the research in Israel was the fact that little research on the subject has been previously carried out in this country.
+Because of continuing globalization and the transition of football club ownership to wealthy businesspeople and entities, many teams have transitioned from being representatives of their communities to becoming global economic forces (Coakley 1998; Giulianotti & Robertson 2004).
+This transition makes it more interesting to perform the research in Israel, where football clubs were originally one of the ways to unite and represent the different communities in the country, whereas now the majority of clubs are privately owned.

-Limitations of the research
+Limitations of the Study

 The survey was conducted during the last part of the 2015/16 season of the Israeli football league.
-For that reason developments occurred on the end of the season and the next season (2016/17) could not be included in this thesis.
+For this reason, developments occurring at the end of this season and in the following season (2016/17) could not be included in this thesis.